dylan7474/closestPlane/README.md

 ## Controls
 - `ESC` or close the window to exit.
-- The app refreshes every few seconds and plays an audible alert for nearby traffic.
+- The app refreshes every few seconds and plays an audible rising-tone alert for nearby traffic.

 ## Roadmap
 - Provide a Windows Makefile and prebuilt binaries.